will/crystal-pg/README.md

 - json and jsonb
 - uuid
 - bytea
+- numeric/decimal (1)
+- varchar
-- numeric/decimal*
+- regtype
+- geo types: point, box, path, lseg, polygon, circle, line (2)

-* A note on numeric: In postgres this type has arbitrary percision.
-In this driver, it is represented as a `PG::Numeric` which retians all precision, but if you need to do any math on it, you will probably need to cast it to a float first.
+1: A note on numeric: In postgres this type has arbitrary percision.
+In this
+    driver, it is represented as a `PG::Numeric` which retians all precision, but if you need to do any math on it, you will probably need to cast it to a float first.
 If you need true abitrary percision, you can optionally require `pg_ext/big_rational` which adds `#to_big_r`, but requires that you have LibGMP installed.
+2: Not included by default, use `PG::Decoders.register_geo` to use

 ## Connection Pooling